-When we received our diagnosis, the fabulous team assessing us asked if I had been nervous the night before.
-I admitted I was - not about the possibility of a diagnosis, but rather that they would tell me that the struggles we were having were due to parenting issues, and we just needed firmer boundaries.
+When my son received his diagnosis, the fabulous team assessing us asked if I had been nervous the night before.
+I admitted I was - not about the possibility of a diagnosis, but rather that they would tell me that the struggles we were having were due to bad parenting, and we just needed firmer boundaries.
 The team were astonished that I had felt like this - to them our diagnosis was obvious and we should never have been made to feel that we were imagining it.
-However, this is often the reality of life before a diagnosis, especially for parents of kids with autism and no learning disability.
+However, this is often the reality of life before a diagnosis, especially for parents of autistic kids who don't have a learning disability.
 People are confused by your child's ability to speak eloquently, or how well they can mask their difficulties.
 They think you are over worrying, or wanting a diagnosis where one is not needed.
 Often the real picture is only seen at home, when the child is safely away from others and can be themselves.

 My advice for parents in these early stages would be to search out other parents who are having similar experiences - whether face-to-face or online.
 It's such a joyous relief to talk to those who understand and really know how you feel.
 Arm yourself with knowledge about your rights, and speak with confidence as your child's advocate.
 At the same time, if you're lucky enough (as I was) to already have friends and family who listen to you, respect and support you, then cherish them - because let's be clear, not everyone out there doubts you.
 It is this support that will help give you the strength to trust your instincts and insist on getting the right provision for your child.

 Supportive Parents provide advice and support to parents going through the SEND system at school, including helping them get the right support.
 They are an invaluable service: